 There are four categories used by Georgetown to seek permanent residency for its employees: Alien of Extraordinary Ability, Outstanding Professor/ Researcher, National Interest Waiver and Labor Certification.
 For specific eligibility requirements, please see the Permanent Residency Request Forms.
 There are two or three steps in applying for permanent residency, depending on the classification being requested.

 OGS files an I-140 Immigrant Petition with U.S. Citizenship & Immigration Services (USCIS) requesting to classify the employee in one of the employment-based green card categories.
 If the classification being sought requires Labor Certification, this petition may not be filed until Labor Certification has been approved.
-The Department is required to pay the filing fee of $580.
+The Department is required to pay the filing fee.

 Permanent Residency Request Forms

-Once the employment-based category that will be pursued has been determined by the supervisor, department chair and OGS, the department and employee must complete the appropriate forms to begin the process.
-All request forms are available on our Forms website.
+Once the employment-based category that will be pursued has been determined by the supervisor, Department chair, and OGS, the Department and employee must complete the appropriate forms to begin the process.

 Maintaining Permanent Residency